Champlain Aquatic invasive Monitoring Program (CHAMP) Sign-up Form

 LCC supports CHAMP volunteers by:

-• Providing AIS identification resources, survey instructions and forms, sample submittal instructions and forms.
+• Providing any necessary equipment, AIS identification resources, survey instructions and forms, sample submittal instructions and forms.

-• Being available for ongoing technical support over the course of the field season.
+• Being available for ongoing technical support for surveying and reporting throughout the field season.

-LCC is growing CHAMP for the 2024 season.
-Sign-up below to help protect the ecological health of Lake Champlain!
+LCC is expanding CHAMP for the 2024 season by increasing participation and geographic scope.
+Help us expand coverage of Lake Champlain by joining our team of community science volunteers.
+Sign-up below to help protect the ecological health of Lake Champlain.

 CHAMP Volunteer Sign-up